-The Gold Exam at Bucknell University
+The Gold Exam and AMC 8 at Bucknell University

 The Professor John Steiner Gold Mathematical Competition is sponsored by Bucknell University and the Pennsylvania Beta Chapter of Pi Mu Epsilon, the national honorary mathematics society, in memory of the late Professor John Steiner Gold.